SheriffAbdullah/SheriffAbdullah/README.md

 Hi, my name is Abdullah Sheriff.

 I am a problem-solver.
-I work with startup-founders on problems across ML, DBs, UI/UX, Design, Hiring, & anything that requires problem-solving.
+I work with startup-founders on problems across ML, DBs, UI/UX, Design, Talent consulting, & anything that requires problem-solving.

 I love working on impactful projects that are at minimum useful to me, e.g.
 * My [NoteSite](https://abdullahsheriff.vercel.app) is actively used by 500+ students at SNUC.